 High season in the Galapagos generally runs from mid-December to January and June to August each year.
 After August, most children are back in school and you will find less families traveling to Galapagos in the months of September, October and November.
-The seasons in Galapagos have nothing to do with weather, but with the holiday periods around the world so, if you can travel outside of these of these months to experience the Galapagos in the fall, you’re more likely to have a quieter and more natural experience of the Galapagos.
+The seasons in Galapagos have nothing to do with weather, but with the holiday periods around the world.
+Therefore, if you can travel outside of these of these months to experience the Galapagos in the fall, you’re more likely to have a quieter and more natural experience of the Galapagos.

 While the Galapagos enjoys quite moderate temperature variations throughout the year, the main difference in climate comes between the wet and dry seasons.
 And, if you’re traveling to the islands from September into early December, it’s perfect time to enjoy drier days with warm, but not too hot, temperatures.
 Expect daytime highs to range between 66 and 79°F (19 and 26°C) with the water a pleasant 72°F (22°C).

 If swimming with sea lions and even their pups is on your bucket list, then fall is the best season to do it.
 As pups develop, they love playing around humans in the shallower water and may even nip your fins as you snorkel nearby.
 During November, you might also see impressive courtship displays as mature sea lions mate.

 Whether you’re a professional or just want an Instagram worthy picture, fall in the Galapagos is possibly the best time to take incredible landscape photos.
 Less rain and a backdrop of light clouds provides excellent lighting conditions to truly capture the magic.
 You’re also more likely to be able to get close to nesting wildlife for amazing animal close-ups, especially on a Galapagos Photography Cruise.

 Seeing a giant Galapagos tortoise is on the ‘must’ list for almost every traveler.
 But, visit between June and December and you might be fortunate enough to witness giant tortoises laying eggs in the wild on Santa Cruz Island.